-Gordon A. Braatz Assistant Professor of Worship, Dean of the Chapel
+Gordon A. Braatz Associate Professor of Worship, Dean of the Chapel

 The 2011 Byberg Preaching lectures that Benjamin Stewart and Barbara Rossing and gave in Oregon are now available online for downloading or listening (click on the year at the right; media archive); Barbara gave three lectures and one sermon; Ben Stewart gave one lecture and one sermon.

 Ph.D., Emory University

 Topics that Dr. Stewart is available to address at adult forums and other congregational events

 Benjamin M. Stewart is the Gordon A. Braatz Associate Professor of Worship and Dean of Augustana Chapel at the Lutheran School of Theology at Chicago, where he has taught since 2009.